innerfunction/Nub/README.md

 About this project
 ==================

 This project contains version 2.0 of Nub.
-Previous versions can be found at [here](https://github.com/juliangoacher/jquery.nub)
+Previous versions can be found [here](https://github.com/juliangoacher/jquery.nub)

 Project description